facebookresearch/ParlAI/docs/source/tutorial_task.md

 follow the path `Agent` =&gt; `Teacher` =&gt; `FixedDialogTeacher` =&gt;
 `DialogTeacher` =&gt; `ParlAIDialogTeacher`.

-(Note there is also a FbDialogTeacher, but this is deprecated -- although some datasets in ParlAI still currently use it.)
+(Note there is also a FbDeprecatedDialogTeacher, but this is deprecated -- although some datasets in ParlAI still currently use it.)

+**Which teacher should I use?**

 The simplest method available for creating a teacher is to use the `ParlAIDialogTeacher` class, which makes the process very simple if the